Annual Reporting Measures for CAEP Standards

 All candidates (undergraduate and graduate) receiving training in teacher education must complete a 12-week, full-time, intensive internship near the end of their academic program of study.
 The 12-week internship in elementary education provides a placement for teacher candidates to demonstrate many competencies covering the Association of Childhood Education International (ACEI) standards, including content area knowledge, effective instruction, and collaboration with families and colleagues.
 Candidates are formally assessed twice during the internship, once by the University Supervisor and once by the Cooperating Teacher.
 Evaluation ratings are 5-Excellent, 4-Good, 3-Fair, 2-Needs Improvement, and 1-Unacceptable.
 The target benchmark for the HUSOE program is that at least 80% of teacher candidates receive a mean evaluation rating of 4 or higher.

-The overall mean evaluation ratings have been on an increasing trend for the last three academic years.
-The mean evaluation ratings for AY 2020-21 and AY 2021-22 teacher candidates exceeded 4.0 in every category.
-All sixteen AY 2021-22 teacher candidates (100%) received an overall rating of 4.0 or higher.
+The overall mean evaluation ratings have ranged between 4.0 and 5.0 for the last three academic years.
+Additionally, the mean evaluation ratings exceeded 4.0 in every category for the last three academic years.
+Most of the AY 2022-23 teacher candidates (14 of 17, 82%) received an overall rating of 4.0 or higher.
 The strongest skills were demonstrated in the following areas:

 Teacher Candidate Licensing Rates

 Candidates are required to pass the Praxis Principles of Learning and Teaching, Praxis Core, and Praxis II Content Knowledge tests to graduate and receive initial licensure in the District of Columbia.
 Candidates who do not meet the state cutoff score for Praxis Core are not admitted into the HUSOE program.
-The pass rate for candidates taking Praxis II Content exams increased from 58% to 100% over the last three years.
+The pass rate for candidates taking Praxis II Content exams ranged from 78% to 100% over the last three years.
+HUSOE pass rates have also been consistently higher than the statewide pass rates.

 Measure 4 - Ability of Completers to be Hired in Education Positions for Which They Have Been Prepared

-When asked whether their current positions related to their HUSOE degree, 72% (N=21) report they are working in the field for which they prepared.
+• When asked whether their current positions are related to their HUSOE degree, 63% (N=31) report they are working in the field for which they prepared.

-When asked about their current salary range, most respondents (N=22; 76%) report their current salaries are $70,000 or higher.
+• When asked about their current salary range, most respondents (N=36; 73%) report their current salaries are $70,000 or higher.

-Eighty-three percent (83%; N=24) of the respondents have remained engaged with HUSOE.
-The most prevalent method of engagement was through volunteer service at an HUSOE event.
+Over half of the respondents (57%; N=28) have remained engaged with HUSOE.
+The most prevalent method of engagement was through the Howard University Alumni Association.

 There are gaps in diversity between the student population and HUSOE completers employed in DC public schools.
-Consequently, our recruitment efforts for academic year 2023-24 are more intentionally focused to fill the need for Hispanic/Latino teachers.
+Consequently, our recruitment efforts are more intentionally focused to fill the need for Hispanic/Latino teachers.

 Other Data & Information